 We want eateries with a quirky side -- a roof covered with old stoves, waiters who throw hot rolls at customers, a barbeque in a cave, a cafe shaped like a Hot Dog, etc. Please write about what makes it bizarre, rather than the wait service or food quality.

-No: Small/Temporary/Mass Produced Sights
+No: Temporary Exhibits and Mass Produced Sights

 - No Air-filled inflatables (gorilla, lobster, etc., such as at restaurants and used car lots).

 - No Mass produced life-size statues (Elvis, Blues Brothers, Hot Dog squirting itself with mustard, saucy pirate gal).

 - No standard issue decorative garden and yard bronzes (the little girl reading a book on a log, frog playing a violin, children in a fountain.
 No generic bench photo ops: ol' grandpa, children, and couples on sit-with-me benches, as well as random famous historical figures without local context: Shakespeare, Einstein, Amelia Earhart, etc.).

 4-ft. turtle statue...No!
 40-ft. turtle statue...Yes!
 (What if it's a 4-ft. turtle that saved a baby's life?
 Well, okay.)

 No: Haunted Attractions With Nothing to See

 We live in a time when, according to ghost hunt TV programs, every old building and home is haunted.
 At Roadside America, we focus on places with objects that can be seen and photographed: a plaque, a marker, an image of eternal anguish frozen in a window.
 Spooky places might qualify, but only if they're interesting when no ghosts are around.

 No: Regular Wildlife Sanctuaries, Zoos, Gardens, Nature Conservatories

 Too normal and serious.
 Exception examples: sanctuary for retired circus gorillas, zoo with an albino animal section or an elephant grave.